UnclassedPenguin/bible/README.md

 ## Todo:
 [ ] - I think maybe i could change passage struct to have chapter and verse as int. it m8ght clean up soke code where i dont have to conbert back and forth? could change printVerse function
 [ ] - Combine if statements in infoMode function.
+Should be if else if [ ] - Combine if statements in singleShotMode function.
 Should be if else if [ ] - Add bookmark function
 [ ] - Add favorite function
 [ ] - Add a print all?